-21. Commitments and Contingencies
+19. Commitments and Contingencies

-The Corporation participates in a number of federal financial assistance programs.
-Although the Corporation's grant programs have been audited in accordance with the provisions of the Uniform Guidance through August 31, 2021, these programs are subject to financial and compliance audits by the grantor agencies.
+The Corporation participates in a number of federal and state financial assistance programs.
+Although the Corporation's grant programs have been audited in accordance with the provisions of the Uniform Guidance and the State of Texas Uniform Grant Management Standards through August 31, 2022, these programs are subject to financial and compliance audits by the grantor agencies.
 The amounts, if any, of expenditures which may be disallowed by the granting agencies cannot be determined at this time, although the Corporation expects such amounts, if any, to be immaterial.